ConquerorsOfMystery/seabass/README.md

 Then the answer is "almost certainly yes" and you can make it look pretty and easy to use to- that's what CBAS is all about.

-# What memory model does CBAS use?
+## What memory model does CBAS use?

 Compiletime CBAS hooks into the system's C library implementations of malloc, realloc, and free which are exposed to compiletime code through "__builtin_" functions.

-Runtime CBAS behaves the same way (see comment below).
+Runtime CBAS usually (see comment) behaves the same way.

 COMMENT:

-Runtime CBAS behaves the way that the code generator says it should The "toc" code generator makes low-level CBAS code behave like C.
+Runtime CBAS behaves the way that the code generator says it should.

+The "toc" code generator makes low-level CBAS code behave like C.

+Theoretically you could make a backend for CBAS that generates code that is garbage collected.

-# Are there any demonstrations of CBAS's true power?
+## Are there any demonstrations of CBAS's true power?

-Truly?
-No, but there are minor examples- we have a compiletime recursive descent parser generator DSL implemented (`@cgrdparser`), which was used to implement a custom pretty-printer syntax, `@pprint`.

-Some language features from C++ have been mirrored in CBAS using metaprogramming code- notably templates.

-Most CBAS code is unfortunately mostly just a spruced-up C or a dumbed-down C++.
+There are some rather beautiful pieces of work in the standard metaprogramming library stdmeta, but apart from that, no.

+CBAS is a sapphire in the rough.
+Get your chisel.

-# I looked through the code- isn't this just macros?
+## I looked through the code- isn't this just macros?

 The majority of CBAS metaprogramming usage in the codebase is to implement macros, and indeed CBAS does have one of the most intricate and flexible macro systems I know of, however CBAS's metaprogramming facilities are not "just macros".

+You can procedurally generate code at compiletime, manipulate the AST of the language, you name it.

 CBAS's metaprogramming facilities have not been properly demonstrated, nor fully fleshed out yet.

+You are forgiven if you "don't get it". **I** know that the theory is correct and ***I*** know that CBAS is infinitely more powerful than "just macros".

 I, the sole author, David MHS Webster, am still working on the "theory" of metaprogramming as it pertains to the project.

-# Do you accept contributions?
+## Do you accept contributions?

 Ideas, yes, but absolutely no code submissions.
+Fork the project.

-# What "real programming" can I do in CBAS immediately?
+## What "real programming" can I do in CBAS immediately?

 You can write code in the cbas metaprogramming language and the tool can compile to C, which can then be compiled by GCC, TinyCC, or clang into target code.